KGISELLE/KGISELLE/README.md

 I ❤️ animation and videogames world!!!

-I'm studying Frond-end Develoment, at the moment I ❤love CSS and design softwares.
+I'm studying Frond-end Develoment, at the moment I ❤love CSS and design software.